Pat Pollard

 *Henry Shepherd

-The 1851 census lists Henry as born in Armagh, Ireland.
+The 1851 census lists Henry Shepherd as born in Armagh, Ireland.
 By the 1861 census he had left Patrick Pollard and Ilkeston behind (temporarily?), moved to Derby, trading as a tinman brazier — and had decided his birthplace was now Ilkeston.

 Henry was the youngest son of framework knitter John and Hannah (nee Hardy) and had had a tough upbringing.
 His father was committed to Derby Jail for three months with hard labour in March 1841, for neglecting his family and this is why Henry, his brothers Samuel and William, and his mother found themselves in Basford Union Workhouse.